esphome/esphome-docs/cookbook/sonoff-basic-light-switch.rst

 In the above code block, there is a *secrets.yaml* file so that you have just one place to change wifi details for all your devices.

-The logger level INFO is required to overcome a bug that can stop the Sonoff Basic connecting to the wifi.
 See `issue #455 <https://github.com/esphome/issues/issues/455>`__ for further details.

 Although not visible day to day, there is also the status LED configured so that it can be used when setting